dadhi/FastExpressionCompiler/README.md

 If some processing round visits a not supported expression node, then compilation is aborted, and null is returned enabling the fallback to normal `Expression.Compile()`.

+### Additional optimizations

+1. Using `ExpressionInfo` instead of `Expression` for more faster and less memory greedy constructing of expression.
+Won't speed-up compilation alone But will speed-up construction+compilation.
+2. Using `expr.TryCompileWithPreCreatedClosure` and `expr.TryCompileWithoutClosure` when you know the
+expression at hand and may optimize for delegate with closure or for "static" delegate.

+Both optimizations are visible in benchmark results above.